 We have an extensive and versatile fleet of aircraft, ranging from the basic trainer Cessna 152, the safest and most widely used initial trainer in the world, through to multi-engined, glass cockpit equipped training aircraft and helicopters.

 Each aircraft is maintained to the highest safety standards by our own in house maintenance organisation with full CAA/EASA approvals.

 Piper PA28 Warrior

-The PA 28 is the low winged Piper version of the Cessna 172/182 Range.
-It can be used for basic training as well as more advanced training, hours building and travelling further afield than the basic trainer.
-It is a 4 seater very flexible aircraft.
+The Piper PA 28 is the workhorse of flying training at PPL or LAPL level around the world.
+It comes in many forms.
+The one we focus on so that students can be sure of consistency in training is the PA 28 Warrior of which we have 4.
+It can be used for basic training as well as more advanced training, hours building and travelling further afield.
+It is also a very flexible 4 seater aircraft.

 PA 28 Arrow

-The PA 28R is used for the next level up in flying.
+The Piper PA 28R Arrow is used for the next level up in flying.
 It is a complex aircraft with retractable undercarriage and a variable pitch propellor.
-This is used for training after you have achieved PPL level and wish to go on to more advanced training for a CPL (commercial pilots license), FIC (Flying Instructor Qualification) or Instrument Rating or ATPL.
+This is used for training after you have achieved PPL level and wish to go on to more advanced training for a CPL (commercial pilots license), FIC (Flying Instructor Qualification), Instrument Rating or ATPL.

 PA 44 Seminole

 The Piper Seminole is a twin engined aircraft used for the final stage for students wanting to obtain their commercial license or ATPL.
 On it you learn to fly and handle two engines and obtain your multi-engine rating.
 As a piper aircraft it will be familiar to all those students who trained with us on our PA28 aircraft.